rzulqarnain/FlightAppDemo/README.md

 # FlightAppDemo
-Load the project in Netbeans.
+Load the project files in Netbeans.

 Connect the glassfish server.